Some publishers now employ

 So, this was a shock to me.
 I heard people talk about it at a wonderful SCWBI meeting recently, but I'd already ranted twice so didn't want to talk again, but it is shocking to me that this is some kind of a new thing!
 Surely publishers have been doing this for years?
 I certainly would not have published anything featuring a particular racial group without checking that it was correct any more than I would publish anything set in a historical period, for example, without making sure the story didn't contain errors.

-This is not about a writer's lack of imagination - we are quite capable of imagining experiences we've never had or writing set in eras we've never lived in or, writing characters of other genders or races.
+This is not about a writer's lack of imagination - we are quite capable of imagining experiences we've never had, or writing stories or characters set in eras we've never lived in or, writing characters of other genders or races.
 For me it's about checking for nuance, inaccuracies... something that sounds 'off'

 Two points here actually.
-Firstly I hate the term sensitivity readers - like we are all some kind of snowflakes!
-If I set my book in a historical context and I as a writer/editor/publisher ask someone with knowledge and expertise/experience of this context, I don't call them 'sensitivity readers' I call them consultants.
+Firstly I hate the term sensitivity - like we are all some kind of snowflakes!
+If I set my book in a historical period and, as a writer/editor/publisher, I ask someone with knowledge and expertise/experience of this period, I don't call them 'sensitivity readers' I call them consultants.
 Though those who coined the expression in the first place didn't mean it in a pejorative way, it is important what we call things and certainly, I think calling them 'sensitivity readers' feeds into the kind of attitude expressed by Lionel Shriver - that it's all about sensitivity rather than accuracy or authenticity.
-Lee and Low (who I'm sure have also been using readers for a very long time call them 'cultural consultants' and I think this is a far more sensible term.
+Lee and Low (who I'm sure have also been using readers for a very long time) call them 'cultural consultants' and I think this is a far more sensible term.
 It also speaks to the attempt by authors, editors and publishers to 'get it right' rather than having the 'unrelenting anguish about hurting other people's feelings' Shriver talks about.

 Which brings me on to the second point - the offence bit.

-Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that it has long been writing/publishing for an assumed white audience and white readers' notions of 'blackness' (or any other 'other').
+Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that it Publishing has long been writing/publishing for an assumed white audience.
 In this context, a reasonably informed stab at representing any non-white character/voice/situation is good enough as long as it seems OK to the white writer/editor/publisher.
+Not only that but editors and publishers can often actively pander to their own notion (and that of their white readers) of 'blackness' (or any other 'other').
 This is the white gaze Toni Morrison talks about and which was recently referred to by L.J.
 Alonge in his recent brilliant article, Writing Past The White Gaze As A Black Author.

 In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by - and that is feeding the (good) move to consult.

 * Little side note, it was interesting to me that in the Toni Morrison video she speaks of asking her Mali friend various questions including finding an authentic name for one of her characters.
-Publishers may be waking up to checking white writers, but we all need to be sensitive when writing about any other culture.
+Publishers may be waking up to checking white writers, but we all need to be sensitive when writing outside of our own culture/experience.

 3) Sensitivity Readers

 Chimamanda Adichie says pretty much everything worth saying on the topic in her amazing Ted Talk The Danger of a Single Story.
 And I think everything she says also applies to cultural consultants as I shall now call them.
 It is unfair to ask one 'cultural reader' to represent a whole group of individuals and we should remember that what might sound off to someone from a particular class/city/religion in a country, might be just fine for someone else from a different class/countryside/religion.
-Finding more than one reader might seem a daunting task, but actually it's not.
+Finding more than one reader might seem a daunting task, but actually it's not - people are incredibly willing to help you make sure you represent people like them accurately.

 Finally, I think we need to guard against over reliance on readers - the story is ultimately the writer's responsibility and then that of her editor/publisher... a sensitivity reader can comment, but it should never be seen as some kind of tick of approval or badge against criticism.